papagunit/Eloqua-Documentation/api.md

 The API isn't commonly discussed, as it is quite elusive to most marketers who don't spend a lot of time programming.
-However, I will attempt to explain the API an in easy to understand format that anyone can start using to their benefit.
+Marketers market, programmers program, but few cross domains from one to the other.
+I'm here to bridge the gap between the two disciplines, which will inevitably happen as business become more tech centric and demand more out of their marketing teams.
+Therefore, I will attempt to explain the API an in easy to understand format that anyone can start using to their benefit.

 Documentation